samlarby/Milestone-Project-1/README.md

     * Over the hero image will be the gyms moto and also a sign up link which will take customers to the membership page.

 * __Testimonials__
-    * The testimonial section isfor current customer reviews explaining why they enjoy The Function Gym.
+    * The testimonial section is for current customer reviews explaining why they enjoy The Function Gym.
 To show the success and enjoyment current members have.

 * __Footer__
     * This will include a link to the contact form, and also links to all of The Function Gyms social media.